Sex Toy Reviews

 I own a few robes.
 I don’t frequently use them; although, I could (to answer the door when the mailman inevitably knocks while I sleep).
 One is a bright pink option from Victoria’s Secret, and the other is a black lace number that I like but doesn’t really cover anything for the aforementioned use.
 A black, satin robe seemed right up my alley.

-Out of the bag, the satin seems stiff (and it’s noticeably stiff compared to the VS robe that I’ve had over a decade).
+Out of the bag, the satin seems stiff (and it’s noticeably stiff compared to the VS robe that I’ve had for over a decade).
 These things tend to soften up over time, but it does make the robe seem cheaper than I like.
 At around half the price of some other robes, however, it might be a sacrifice that most people are willing to make.

 I would forgive the robe that issue if it fit well, but it’s a bit awkward.
 First things first.
-I ordered on size rather than the plus size (get it here), and it just meets around my rib cage.
+I ordered one size rather than the plus size (get it here), and it just meets around my rib cage.
 I wasn’t sure if the fit was small because of weight gain or what, but my VS robe still fits comfortably with room.
 I think Lovehoney is just making these robes small.
-So I would definitely size up if you’re unsure or want extra room.
+So, I would definitely size up if you’re unsure or want extra room.

 The result is a robe that leaves my breasts hanging out.
 I might wear it over a bra or another piece of lingerie for someone else.
 I could not, for the life of me, find a picture that captured this and the shape of the robe in its entirety that I was comfortable posting.
 And no one wants to feel that bad in something that should be sexy.